RossKellyZA/UnityCICD/README.md

 # UnityCICD

 ## About The Project
-A boilerplate template project making use of GameCI to setup a build pipeline for Unity projects within Github actions.
+A boilerplate project making use of GameCI to setup a build pipeline for Unity projects within Github actions.

 ## Getting Started